Volley24/GradeChecker/README.md

 (6.a The bot only alerts via mention the people who have the corresponding subject.)
 7. The bot writes this to a file named `pdf-lengths.txt` to use if the bot ever restarts.
 8. The bot does this every hour, however only logging-in to google once every day.

+## Extra
+This repo also has an additional file, called `get_schedule.js`, which grabs my schedule and posts it on google chat via webhook

 ## Screenshots
 [Bot running in terminal](/terminal.png)

-[Google Chat Alert via Webhook](/google_chat_alert.png) [Discord Alert via Webhook](/discord_alert.png)
+[Google Chat Alert via Webhook](/google_chat_alert.png)

+[Discord Alert via Webhook](/discord_alert.png)